Hierarchical Lorentz Mirror Model: Normal Transport and a Universal $2/3$ Mean--Variance Law: From mirrors to local pairings

 One can attempt to generalize the mirror picture to $d\ge3$ by placing geometric reflectors (e.g., mirror planes) at each vertex and letting particles undergo specular reflection.
 However, such geometric reflections realize only a restricted subset of the possible pairings of the $2d$ incident lattice edges.
 In particular, for $d=3$ there are $(2d-1)!!=15$ pairings of the six incident edges, whereas mirror-plane reflections acting on the coordinate directions generate only a proper subset.
 For this reason, a literal ``mirror'' construction in $d\ge3$ does not coincide with the simple and natural local-pairing model adopted in the main text, where each of the $(2d-1)!!$ pairings is chosen with equal probability.

 In the main text, we also referred to numerical results for the three-dimensional Lorentz mirror model with the ``orthogonal rule,'' in which a particle is forced to turn at every visited vertex (equivalently, no edge is paired with its opposite).
 We expect that the models with the standard pairing rule and the orthogonal pairing rule belong to the same universality class in $d=3$ and exhibit the same macroscopic scaling behavior.
-This is in contrast with $d=2$, where the Lorentz mirror model with the orthogonal rule is known to belong to a different universality class than the standard model, namely that of the percolation critical point; see, e.g., \cite{ZiffKongCohen1991,NahumSernaSomozaOrtuno2013}.
+This is in contrast with $d=2$, where the Lorentz mirror model with the orthogonal rule is known to belong to a different universality class than the standard model, namely that of the percolation critical point; see, e.g., \cite{ZiffKongCohen1991,NahumSernaSomozaOrtuno2013} and End Matter.
+Thus the percolation-critical case should be regarded as a special two-dimensional member of the broader loop/current-matching picture, rather than as the mechanism behind the three-dimensional results.